Victoria, Princess Royal: Early issues and struggles

+The Crown Princess of Prussia paying homage to her father-in-law at his coronation on 18 October 1861 in the Schlosskirche in Königsberg.
+Detail of painting by George Housman Thomas, 1861.

 With the death of King Frederick William IV on 2 January 1861, his brother, who had acted as regent since 1858, ascended the throne as King William I. Frederick was then the new crown prince of Prussia but his situation at court did not change much: his father refused to increase his allowance, and Crown Princess Victoria continued to contribute significantly to the family budget with her dowry and allowance.
 In a letter to the Baron von Stockmar, Prince Albert commented on the situation:

 To me it is obvious that a certain person is opposed to the financial independence of the princess ...
 [She] not only has not received a pfennig from Prussia, which is already calamitous, but has also had to use her dowry, which it should not be necessary.
 If they refuse the money to the poor Crown Prince for having a "rich wife", what they will get is impoverishing her.

 In addition to their financial limitations, Frederick and Victoria faced more problems.
 As heir apparent, he could not travel outside Prussia without the king's permission.
 There was a rumour that this measure was intended to limit Victoria's travels to the United Kingdom.
 Upon his accession to the throne, King William I received a letter from Prince Albert in which he implicitly asked that the Prussian constitution serve as an example for other German states.
 However, this letter increased the king's resentment of Albert and of Frederick and Victoria, who had the same liberal ideas.